 - Larger sets of cards can beat smaller sets of lower rank, for example, a single 7 can be beaten by a pair of 9s

 - Larger sets of cards beat smaller sets regardless of the rank of the smaller set.

-- Cards of equal rank can beat other cards.
+- Cards of the same rank can beat other cards.
 For example, a pair of 8s can be beaten by another pair of 8s (or a higher ranking pair).
 Sometimes, variations allow that after an equal rank has been played, the next player is skipped.
 If there are only two players, the player who played the equal rank plays again.

-- Four of a Kind Variants, when a player plays a four of a kind the rules of the game are inverted.
+- Four of a Kind Variants, when a player plays a four of a kind (four cards of the same number) the rules of the game are inverted.
 So, instead of trying to play cards of higher rank, you try to play cards of lower rank.
 If another four of a kind is played the rules switch back to normal.
 Another four of a kind may also be employed.
 If one player plays four of the same card or each player, sequentially, plays a single of the same card a revolution begins.
 The direction of the play and the ranks of the cards are both reversed.
 Under this ranking, aces are highest and lowest.
 An ace beats anything, but anything also beats an ace.
 Ranking high to low: A 2 4 5 6 7 8 9 10 J Q K A

 - Jokers may be played as a high card that beats all others.